fru-io/handbook/docs/company/slack-policy.md

 - **#feed-stand-ups** - A feed of stand up and retrospective information from geekbot.
 - **#feed-websites** - Automated information for the drud/ddevcom GitHub repository.

+### External Channels

+External channels are cross organization communication channels.

+- **#external-drupal-ddev** - External channel with technical folks from the Drupal Association.

 ## Recommendations for updates to our workflows

 - Regularly purge dead or defunct channels with automation
-- Develop some channel naming standardizations
-  - team name-purpose
-  - external to the name of any channel with access for guests
-  - feed-(purpose)
-    - Mostly for removing automated messages from channels
 - Develop emoji as codes ?s for questions, checkboxes for request completions, polite racoon for out of topic changes
 - Create private channels not group DMs
 - A #help channel